John2020-cyber/auroratask-Frontend/README.md

 # FRONTEND Code Explaination
 ## Running code on local *nix machine
 Frontend API is written in Nodejs using Express framework.
 The code recieves "Hello Stakater" from `backend` on  default `localhost:8080` on default using `Axios`, if no environment variable `IP` and `PORT` is set.
 The code works on port `8081` be default and if given environment variable `PORT`, it will use that port number.
 It is uses localhost as ip address. `http://localhost:8081` displays the frontend output.
+The ouput of frontend will on default settings will:
+`16/05/2022 Hello Stakater`
 ## NOTE for FRONTEND
 **The *NOEDJS* code of `frontend` uses `GMT+5` works fine in the `Docker Conatiners`.
 But on your local machine it will show you time `+5`.
 The date will also be `+1` on your local machine but will work fine on `Docker Containters`** Since the local machine should be set to local time.